mikeos-tech/dictionary-sync/README.md

      gcc -pthread -o dic_sync dic_sync.c

- - This will create the executable file *dic_sync* in the current folder.
+This will create the executable file called *dic_sync* in the folder were you should run the command which should contain the *dic_sync.c* source file.

 ---